RunestoneInteractive/thinkcspy/_sources/Recursion/ProgrammingExercises.rst

 Programming Exercises
 ---------------------

 #.
-Write a recursive function to compute the factorial of a number.
+Write a recursive function to compute the factorial of a number (*Note: Be sure to consider what would happen in the case of a negative number being inputted).

    .. actex:: ex_rec_1